-The team was originally founded in Pamplona as an amateur squad by Eusebio Unzué, who still manages it after leaving wise José Miguel Echavarri in the driver's seat for many years.
-After 36 Tour de France starts, the management still remembers how the team burst sensationally onto the Tour scene.
-Its first participation, in 1983, ended with Ángel Arroyo finishing as runner-up, second only to Laurent Fignon!
-It also got a fabulous one-two in the Puy de Dôme time trial, with the other rider being Pedro Delgado, who would go on to become the third Spanish Tour de France champion in 1988, following in the footsteps of Federico Bahamontes and Luis Ocaña.
+The team was originally founded in Pamplona as an amateur squad by Eusebio Unzué, who still manages it after leaving the wise José Miguel Echavarri in the driver's seat for many years.
+After 37 successive Tour de France starts, the management still remembers how the team burst sensationally onto the Tour scene.
+Its first participation, in 1983, ended with Ángel Arroyo as runner-up to Laurent Fignon!
+It also got a fabulous one-two in the Puy de Dôme time trial, where the other rider was Pedro Delgado, who would go on to become the third Spanish Tour de France champion in 1988, following in the footsteps of Federico Bahamontes and Luis Ocaña.

 Then, the Banesto bank took over from the Reynolds aluminium company and Miguel Indurain filled Delgado's shoes.
 The Navarrese, a home-grown rider who remained loyal to the team until he retired on 2 January 1997, came to epitomise Spanish cycling.
-Echavarri and Unzué tried to continue the success story began by Indurain by hiring Abraham Olano and Alejandro Valverde, who managed to win the Vuelta a España but not the Tour de France, where all they got was stage wins.
-But history found a curious and utterly incredible way of giving the yellow jersey back to the Navarrese when, in 2006, the peloton gifted Óscar Pereiro half an hour in a breakaway after he had conceded twenty-six minutes in the Pyrenees.
+Echavarri and Unzué tried to continue the success story begun by Indurain by hiring Abraham Olano and Alejandro Valverde, who managed to win the Vuelta a España but not the Tour de France, where all they got was stage wins.
+However, fate came up with a curious and utterly incredible way of bringing the yellow jersey back to Navarre when, in 2006, the peloton gifted Óscar Pereiro half an hour in a breakaway after he had conceded 26 minutes in the Pyrenees.

 Overall wins: 7

 - 1991, 1992, 1993, 1994 and 1995: Miguel Indurain